sagemath/sagecell/doc/embedding.rst

    sagecell.makeSagecell({inputLocation: "[jQuery selector]"});

 This creates a basic Sage Cell instance at the location matching ``inputLocation``.
 This location must be a selector for a unique HTML element in which content can be dynamically placed.
-See the documentation for :ref:`sagecell.makeSagecell() <sagecell.makeSagecell>` for more configuration options.
-This function returns a dictionary containing information necessary to later move portions of or remove the entirety of the Sage Cell instance if desired.
+See the documentation for :ref:`sagecell.makeSagecell()
+<sagecell.makeSagecell>` for more configuration options.
+This function
+returns an object containing information necessary to later move portions of or remove the entirety of the Sage Cell instance if desired.

 ``sagecell.makeSagecell()`` can be called multiple times to embed multiple Sage Cell instances, as long as the input (and output, if specified) locations